 The Roman Theater of Mérida is one of Spain´s most important tourist attractions.
-It is located in the community of Extremadura, about 3 hours southwest from Madrid, about 2 hours north of Seville, and about 3 hours from Córdoba.
+It is located in the community of Extremadura, about 3 hours southwest of Madrid, about 2 hours north of Seville, and about 3 hours from Córdoba.

-This spectacular piece of Roman history was constructed in the years 16 to 15 B.C. promoted by the consul Vipsanius Agrippa in what was at the time the Roman city of Emerita Augusta, capital of Lusitania, currently the province of Mérida.
-The theater is so well preserved it is considered officially to be one of the 12 Treasures of Spain and, together with the Segovia Aqueduct, one of the best preserved Roman monuments in Spain.
+This spectacular piece of Roman history was constructed in the years 16 to 15 B.C. and promoted by the consul Vipsanius Agrippa in what was at the time the Roman city of Emerita Augusta, capital of Lusitania, currently the province of Mérida.
+The theater is so well preserved it is considered officially to be one of the 12 Treasures of Spain and, together with the Segovia Aqueduct, one of the best-preserved Roman monuments in Spain.

 Over the centuries the theater of Merida has suffered some renovations, most notably at the end of the 1st century or early 2nd century CE, during the reign of Emperor Trajan.
 At this time the current facade was added.
 Also, between the years 330 and 340 CE, during the reign of Emperor Constatine I, new decorative-architectural elements were added as well as a walkway around the monument.
 The building was abandoned during the Late Antiquity and was slowly buried with dirt and forgotten.
 Only the upper tiers of seats were visible when the site was finally excavated.
 These seats are, in local folklore, referred to as “The Seven Chairs”, where, supposedly, several Moorish kings sat and discussed the of the city.